 1. In which sectors is rheocasting used?

 Rheocasting is a new process for producing aluminium parts.
-Today it is a material that is used more and more because of its lightness, its affordable price and its perfect thermal conductivity.
+Nowadays it is a material used more and more because of its lightness, its affordable price and its perfect thermal conductivity.
 This is why some industries have turned to it to improve the technical characteristics of their parts.

 Design of highly complex parts in all possible forms.

-The mechanical post-treatment stage is no longer necessary, which reduces costs and thus makes production as profitable as possible.
+The mechanical post-treatment stage is no longer necessary, which reduces costs and therefore makes production as profitable as possible.